dlstreamer/pipeline-server/README.md

 ```
 docker/run.sh --enable-rtsp -v /tmp:/tmp
 ```
 Then start a pipeline specifying the RTSP server endpoint path `pipeline-server`.
-In this case the RTSP endpoint would be `rtsp://localhost:8554/vaserving`
+In this case the RTSP endpoint would be `rtsp://localhost:8554/pipeline-server`
 ```
 ./vaclient/vaclient.sh run object_detection/person_vehicle_bike https://github.com/intel-iot-devkit/sample-videos/blob/master/person-bicycle-car-detection.mp4?raw=true --rtsp-path pipeline-server
 ```
 If you see the error
 ```
 Starting pipeline object_detection/person_vehicle_bike, instance = <uuid>
-Error in pipeline, please check vaserving log messages
+Error in pipeline, please check pipeline-server log messages
 ```
 You probably forgot to enable RTSP in the server.